-Jeremiah 29 verse 11: "For I know the plans I have for you," declares the Lord, "plans to prosper you and not to harm you, plans to give you hope and a future."
+The Lord says, ‘For I know the plans I have for you …. plans to give you hope and a future.’
+Jeremiah 29 verse 11

-The love of God revealed in Jesus Christ shapes the life of our Church of England Primary School.
+The love of God revealed in Jesus Christ shapes the life of our School.
 We value and respect the diverse cultures and faiths represented by our school and wider community.
 We encourage pupils to share their experiences of faith and culture for the benefit of all.

 Underpinning everything we do in school is a relentless focus on the acquisition of basic skills, for without the ability to read and write and apply basic mathematical concepts to problems, pupils will be unable to access any other form of learning.